litebird/litebird_sim/docs/source/tutorial.rst

 2. It creates an instance of the class :class:`.InstrumentInfo` and it registers them using the method :meth:`.Simulation.set_instrument`;
+3. It instantiates a new class that represents an ideal Half-wave Plate (HWP);
-3. It sets the detectors to be simulated and allocates the TODs through the call to :meth:`.Simulation.create_observations`;
+4. It sets the detectors to be simulated and allocates the TODs through the call to :meth:`.Simulation.create_observations`;
-4. It generates a pointing information matrix through the call to :meth:`.Simulation.compute_pointings`;
+5. It generates a pointing information matrix through the call to :meth:`.Simulation.compute_pointings`;
-5. It produces a coverage map by setting to 1 all those pixels that are visited by the directions encoded in the pointing information matrix.
+6. It produces a coverage map by setting to 1 all those pixels that are visited by the directions encoded in the pointing information matrix.
 To do this, it iterates over all the instances of the class :class:`.Observation` in the